OlgaZhyzhka/react-burger/README.md

 This project is a React application bootstrapped with [Vite](https://vitejs.dev/).
 It uses TypeScript and ESLint for type checking and linting.

+## Deployment

+The project includes automatic deployment to an Amazon EC2 server.
+Once you push to the main branch (or the configured branch in GitHub Actions), the app will be automatically built and deployed to the server.

+[https://react-burger.duckdns.org](https://react-burger.duckdns.org) is the URL of the deployed app.

 ## Usage

 ### Clone the repository